 Transparency (Open Budget Index) 39/100

-The Government of the Democratic Republic of Congo provides the public with minimal budget information.
+The Government of Sri Lanka provides the public with minimal budget information.

-The Government of the Democratic Republic of Congo is weak in providing the public with opportunities to engage in the budget process.
+The Government of Sri Lanka is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in the Democratic Republic of Congo is weak.
+Budget oversight by the legislature in Sri Lanka is weak.

-Budget oversight by the supreme audit institution in the Democratic Republic of Congo is limited.
+Budget oversight by the supreme audit institution in Sri Lanka is adequate.

-- Publish a Year-End Report in a timely manner.
+- Publish in a timely manner the In-Year Reports.

 - Establish credible and effective mechanisms (i.e., public hearings, surveys, focus groups) for capturing a range of public perspectives on budget matters.